 Medical Research Supports Benefits of DHEA for arthritis, helping cartilage and bone

 Medical research findings consistently emphasize the importance of maintaining DHEA levels.
 But why is this so crucial?
 The Life Extension Foundation’s medical research team sheds light on this with their scientific findings, stating:

 “The role and therapeutic potential of the hormone dehydroepiandrosterone (DHEA) in male and female rheumatoid arthritis (RA) patients is supported by a broad base of evidence.”(2)

-After considering these medical research findings that show DHEA helps support bone strength, cartilage and connective tissue formation, while it also reduces inflammation, it makes sense to use Twist 25 DHEA cream daily to fight arthritic aches and pains, maintain strong bones, and support healthy cartilage and connective tissue.
+Considering the medical research findings that show DHEA helps support bone strength, cartilage, and connective tissue formation, while also reducing inflammation, it makes sense to use Twist 25 DHEA cream daily to fight arthritic aches and pains, maintain strong bones, and support healthy cartilage and connective tissue.